EndPointCorp/end-point-blog/2023/03/pgTap_for_testing_database.md

 SELECT finish();
 ```

-#### More pgTap Tests...
+#### More pgTAP Tests...

 ##### Test to check if a trigger is triggered:
 Consider the following example.
 We have a table named employees and a table named audit_log.
 When a new employee is added to the employees table, a trigger named insert_employee_trigger fires and logs the new employee's ID and creation timestamp in the audit_log table.
-Lets test if the trigger gets fired and produces the expected outcome.
+Let's test if the trigger gets fired and produces the expected outcome.

 1. Create the tables: